tiacsys/bridle/boards/cytron/maker_rp2040/doc/index.rst

 The peripherals of the `RP2040 SoC`_ can be routed to various pins on the board.
-The configuration of these routes can be modified through :ref:`DTS <zephyr:devicetree>`.
+The configuration of these routes can be modified through :zephyr:ref:`DTS <devicetree>`.
 Please refer to the datasheet to see the possible routings for each peripheral.
 The default assignments for the various Cytron Maker RP2040 boards are defined below separately in a single tab.